Why We Love Our Lawns: A Brief History Of American Lawn Care

 America’s love affair with our lawns is as passionate as ever.
 However, some things have changed—including our image of the ideal lawn.
 One person’s dream lawn may still be a green, weed-free turf worthy of a golf course and big enough for a John Deere riding mower.
-Others will be just as proud of a newly installed “no-mow” lawn and bragging rights for having to mow only once or twice each summer.
-Another family may be thrilled to welcome growing numbers of pollinators to their yard by installing a butterfly garden and a “bee-friendly” lawn.
+Others will be just as proud of their organic lawn that has a few weeds.
+Another family may be thrilled to welcome growing numbers of pollinators to their yard by installing a butterfly garden and a bee lawn.

 While there’s no longer one single picture of the “perfect” lawn, the idea that our lawns reflect something about ourselves has endured.
 In fact, many people see their lawns as an opportunity to express their personal values.
-Whether we’re committed to environmental stewardship.
-Or the familiar comfort of a green space with perfect lawn edging.
-Or simply the time savings from a lawn custom-tailored to reduce watering and mowing needs.
+For some, a lawn may reflect a commitment to environmental stewardship.
+Others may prefer the familiar comfort of a green space with perfect lawn edging.
+Or, perhaps the time savings from a custom-tailored lawn to reduce watering and mowing needs is essential.
 Whatever our goals, our attachment to our lawns remains highly personal.

 Have we come full circle?

 Before we had lawns, people used whatever space they had in their yards to grow food and even keep livestock.
 After decades of expanding lots covered with turf, things are changing again.
 Recent years have seen the size of the average American lawn shrink.

 Many factors have also changed attitudes about the ideal lawn.
 These include environmental awareness; builders placing bigger houses on smaller lots; homeowners’ desire to save time and money; and droughts resulting in watering restrictions and increased watering costs.
 In the popular urban homesteading movement, turf is replaced with vegetable gardens and fruit trees.
 People are even keeping beehives and chicken coops on city and suburban lots.
 Local ordinances have changed to meet the demands of residents seeking self-sufficiency and environmental goals.